OfficeDev/microsoft-teams-library-js/packages/teams-js/README.md

 While each interface, class, function, etc. includes compact developer documentation, full documentation about library usage, including examples, can be found [here](https://learn.microsoft.com/en-us/javascript/api/overview/msteams-client?view=msteams-client-js-latest).

+### Tags in Comments

+Across this part of the codebase there are a few different tags on the namespaces and functions.
+Here is a brief description of what each of them means.

+**@beta**
+Namespaces and functions marked as @beta are under active development and you are discouraged from calling or otherwise depending on them in production environments.
+What functions exist, what they return, and what parameters they require may change with little or no notice.
+If the @beta tag is applied to a namespace then you should assume that all functions and namespaces within that namespace are also subject to change with no warning.

+**@hidden**
+This tag means that no public facing documentation will be generated for the namespace or function.
+Generally this indicates that developers should not call the function directly.

+**@internal**
+This tag means that the function in question should only be used by Microsoft developers and applications.
+We do not support or guarantee any functionality of these functions when called outside of those parameters.

 ## Testing

 The [Teams Test App](https://aka.ms/teams-test-app) is used to validate the Teams client library APIs.